← Back to Insights

 Documented processes

+Map every workflow you intend to automate before you build it, on paper or a whiteboard tool.
+Include every step, decision point, handoff, and exception.
+Who does what, when, and based on what criteria?
 If you cannot document it, you do not understand it well enough to automate it.
 And if you automate something you do not fully understand, you lose the ability to troubleshoot when it breaks.
+Teams stuck at this step usually have a deeper operations problem worth solving first, which is the focus of how to fix disorganized marketing operations.

 Baseline metrics

-You need to know what "normal" looks like before automation, so you can measure whether automation improved things.
-Track your current lead response times, email engagement rates, lead-to-opportunity conversion rates, and pipeline velocity.
+You need to know what normal looks like before automation so you can measure whether it improved anything.
+Track your current lead response time, email engagement, lead-to-opportunity conversion, and pipeline velocity.
 These become your benchmarks.
+Without them, you are relying on the assumption that automation is helping, which is not a strategy.

 Setting clear automation goals

 Define what you want automation to achieve in specific, measurable terms.
-"Improve efficiency" is not a goal.
-"Reduce average lead response time from 4 hours to under 15 minutes" is a goal.
-"Increase MQL-to-SQL conversion rate from 18 percent to 25 percent through automated nurture" is a goal.
+Improve efficiency is not a goal.
+Reduce average lead response time from 4 hours to under 15 minutes is a goal.
+Increase MQL-to-SQL conversion from 18 percent to 25 percent through automated nurture is a goal.

 Three workflows deliver the most impact for growth-stage companies and should be your starting points.